rig0/wireguard-qr/README.md

 node app.js
 ```

-## Behaviour
+## Behavior
 - Treats Private Keys and PreShared Keys as sensitive passwords so they aren't shown in the interface and aren't saved by the browser.
 - Clears all forms after creating QR code
 - Clears all forms on page refresh
-- No confgurations or QR codes are saved/logged either client side or server side
+- No configurations or QR codes are saved/logged either client side or server side

 ## To Do:
 - Validate configs before creating QR code